ODINAKACHUKWU/portfolio-website/README.md

-# React Typescript App
+# Portfolio Website

-This is app is a practice application built with ReactJS, Typescript and Chakra UI.
+This is my portfolio website built with React and Typescript.